spirio-sessions/grammar-music/meta/ma-todo.md

 ## ToDo
 ### Technical
-- rename and give proper route to debug midi
 - graph rendering -> jpg (or other pixel format) for thesis export
 ### Experiments
 - for next session: